coleifer/peewee/docs/peewee/querying.rst

    >>> User.create(username='Charlie')
    <User: 1>

-This will *INSERT* a new row into the database.
+This will INSERT a new row into the database.
 The primary key will automatically be retrieved and stored on the model instance.

-Alternatively, you can build up a model instance programmatically and then call :py:meth:`~Model.save`:
+You can also build a model instance programmatically and call :meth:`Model.save`:

 .. code-block:: pycon